 Keep in mind that Ivermectin has been used extensively in goats since the 1980s so one might expect a greater parasite resistance to this drug.
 Moxidectin is a more potent drug and the last of the MLs to be introduced.
 Therefore, parasite drug resistance should develop more slowly.
 Unfortunately, Moxidectin is no longer effective in controlling parasites in many sheep and goat farms in the eastern and southern U.S. (Kaplan 2013).
 This trend will continue if we don’t make judicious use of dewormers, and employ effective pasture management practices that disrupt the life cycle of parasites.

 So far we have only talked about chemical dewormers.
 There are other alternatives such as herbal remedies and pasture plants but how effective are they in controlling internal parasites?
 More on this topic at the ACSRPC web site.

-At present, we are trialing the herbal product Verm-X (certified organic) and pasturing our goats in areas where the tannin-rich plant Sericea lespedeza is particularly abundant.
+At present, we are trialing the herbal product Verm-X (certified organic, available from ebay) and pasturing our goats in areas where the tannin-rich plant Sericea lespedeza is particularly abundant.
 For a nutrient profile (major and trace minerals) of Sericea lespedeza (a legume) link to my blog article on Pasture Weeds as Mineral Sources for Goats.

 As a disclaimer, I need to mention that I am not a veterinarian and cannot provide medical advice for your goats.
 All the information presented here is based on work with my dairy goats, the ACSRPC web site and what I have read in the scientific literature.
 Updated July 17, 2014